 Varadkar appears open to Greens sharing taoiseach job

-Fine Gael wants third party to join any coalition with Fianna Fáil
+Taoiseach wants third ‘or even a fourth party or group’ to join coalition with Fianna Fáil

-Taoiseach Leo Varadkar at the HSE Dublin Covid 19 response hub in Grangegorman.
+Taoiseach Leo Varadkar (centre) at the HSE Dublin Covid-19 response hub in Grangegorman.
 Photograph: Leon Farrell/Photocall Ireland

 Fine Gael and Fianna Fáil have agreed that any coalition between them would be an equal partnership, with Micheál Martin and Leo Varadkar set to rotate the taoiseach’s position between them.